i-am-tom/i-am-tom.github.io/_posts/2016-11-12-curry-on-wayward-son.md

 description: A practical introduction to curried functions in JavaScript.
 ---

-_The other day, I tried to explain currying in a poorly-written Slack message.
-I'm going to write some JavaScript, and try to do a better job._

 Currying is **so hot** right now in the functional-ish JavaScript community.
 If you've used libraries like [Ramda](http://ramdajs.com/), chances are you've had some exposure.
 Either way, let's spell it out to be safe:

 Functions in languages like [Haskell](https://www.haskell.org/) or [Elm](http://elm-lang.org/) **take one input and return one output**, whether you like it or not.
 If we want two arguments, we write a function that _returns_ a function (because functions are also values!) and nest them: